ibm-cloud-docs/assistant/actions.md

   To select an option at run time, users can click an option button or list item, such as *Green*.
 Or they can type `Green` or one of its synonyms, such as `lime`.

+  For each response in which you show options, you can decide whether to explicitly ask for the information or to skip asking and apply information that the customer shared previously.

+  *When should I skip asking?*

+  The benefit of choosing not to always ask is that the assistant won't ask for information that has already been submitted by the customer.
+For example, if the original message from the customer is `I want to buy a blue shirt`, your assistant skips Step 3 altogether because it already knows the customer's shirt color preference.

+  Another benefit of choosing not to ask is that you give customers the ability to change their mind.
+In the middle of a multistep process, the customer can change a choice they made previously by specifying a different option from the prior step.
+Subsequent changes to a step value can't be made if the options response is set to **Always ask for this information, regardless of earlier messages**.

+  *When should I ask?*

-  If your action asks for the same type of data in more than one step, select the **Always ask for this** option in the later step.
+  If your action asks for the same type of data in more than one step, select the **Always ask for this information, regardless of earlier messages** option in the later step.
+This prevents your assistant from assuming the wrong things.
 For example, if Step 3 asks for the shirt color that the customer wants to buy and step 5 asks for the tie color, click **Always ask for this** in Step 5.
 Otherwise, the color that the customer specifies for the shirt in Step 3 is used automatically for the tie.
 And who wants to wear the same color shirt and tie together?

-  The benefit of choosing not to always ask is that the assistant doesn't ask for information that has already been submitted by the customer.
-For example, if the original message from the customer is `I want to buy a blue shirt`, your assistant skips Step 3 altogether because it already knows the customer's shirt color preference.

-  Another benefit of choosing not to always ask is that you give customers the ability to change their mind.
-In the middle of a multistep process, the customer can change a choice they made previously by specifying a different option from the prior step.

   When you use the built-in integrations, if you define 5 or fewer options, they are displayed as buttons.
 For more than 5 options, a list is displayed.
 If you are using a custom client application, you must specify how you want the options to be displayed.